pvargos17/Django_NYT/README.md

 # Django Form project

-learning about django forms and authentication
+learning about django forms and authentication.